- This story is regularly updated for relevance. Last updated: July 15, 2021

 The Johnson & Johnson vaccine is comparatively unique.
 It requires only one dose to achieve 66% protection against moderate to severe infection within 14 days after vaccination.
 It jumps to 85% efficacy against severe disease once 28 days have passed since vaccination.
 A large clinical trial reported no instances of hospitalization or death among people who received the vaccine.

-This vaccine is currently approved for people age 18 and older.
+This vaccine is currently approved for people age 18 and older, though it certainly ranks well below Pfizer and Moderna when it comes to popularity in the U.S.

 The Oxford-AstraZeneca COVID-19 vaccine, like Johnson & Johnson’s option, uses a viral vector adenovirus.
 The AstraZeneca vaccine uses ChAdOx1—a modified version of a common cold found among chimpanzees—to deliver the code that prompts production of the spike protein.
 Unlike the Johnson & Johnson vaccine, however, the Oxford-AstraZeneca vaccine requires two doses, administered four weeks apart.